juju/juju/doc/contributions/style-guide.md

 # Style Guide

-This document is a guide to aid juju-core reviewers.
+This document is a guide to aid juju reviewers.

 ## Contents